 Conclusions Concerning Verifiable Evidence of Transphysical Consciousness (Evidence of the Soul & Heaven from Near Death Experiences, III.D)

-We may now briefly summarize the four kinds of evidence for transphysical consciousness after clinical (bodily) death:
+We may now briefly summarize the four kinds of evidence that Near Death Experiences provide for an afterlife, or transphysical consciousness after clinical (bodily) death:

 - Remarkable consistency surrounding ten features of the experience, seven of which are unique to near death experiences, two of which are shared with physical embodiment (positive emotions and visual/auditory perception), and one of which is shared with out-of-body experiences (seeing one’s body from above) – in all 15 studies cited before.

 - Corroborated, veridical, sensorial knowledge by patients who were unconscious (more than thirty seconds after cardiac arrest) – in all 15 studies cited in Sections II and III above.